Ria424/developers-animatesdk-docs/Frame_object/Frame13.md

 #### Description

-Method; a Boolean value.
+Method; `boolean`; A boolean value.
 Lets you know whether the frame contains any elements.

 #### Example